-5. In the Properties panel, set the stroke height (thickness) to 2 and choose Solid in the Style menu.
+5. In the Properties panel, set the stroke weight (thickness) to 2 and choose Solid in the Style menu.

-You can type a specific stroke height in the Stroke Height field, or you can drag the associated slider for a live preview of the size you drag to (between 0.25 and 200 points).
+You can type a specific stroke weight in the Stroke Weight field, or you can drag the associated slider for a live preview of the size you drag to (between 0.25 and 200 points).